isivano/rsschool-cv2020/cv.md

 ```

 **Experience:**
- take part in the Rolling Scopes 2018-Q1 (done the half part of the Stage Two).
+ Took part in the Rolling Scopes 2018-Q1 (done the half part of the Stage Two).

 **Education:**
  Graduated in 2016 from the Francisk Skorina Gomel State University with the Software Engineer qualification in the Information Technology Software specialty.